cambridge-ceu/csd3/README.md

 ```bash
 mybalance
 ```
-from HPC console to see your account information for SLURM jobs.
+from HPC console to see your account information.
 For an interacive job, we could for instance start with
 ```bash
 srun -N1 -n1 -c6 -p skylake -t 12:0:0 --pty bash -i
 ```